 Expansion of the Community Child Care Fund restricted grant

 The Community Child Care Fund (CCCF) restricted grant supports identified early childhood education and care services in disadvantaged and vulnerable communities.

-The Australian Government has committed $29.9 million to establish up to 20 new CCCF restricted services.
+The Australian Government has committed $29.9 million to establish new CCCF restricted services.